ULlKA/ULlKA/README.md

 - 👋 Hi, I’m @ULlKA
 - 👀 I’m interested in data warehousing, python scripting, azure and power platform
 - 🌱 I’m currently learning how to level up producing bugs
-- 💞️ I’m looking to collaborate on maybe later when I'm a little more experienced
+- 💞️ I’m looking to collaborate on my fields of interest

 <!---